 561 Selection of Library Materials.
 (3) F Principles and procedures used in the selection of materials for the school library.

-563 Library Materials for Children.
-(3) F Selecting and using print and nonprint materials to support the elementary school curriculum
+563 Children's Literature.
+(3) F, S, SS Selecting and using children's literature and related nonprint media to support the elementary school curriculum.
+Cross-listed as RDG 563.